 Your brand is your business's identity, so it's important to secure it.
 To be sure no one improperly uses your business's name or branding, you need to obtain a trademark.
 To do so, you'll need to file an application with the United States Patent and Trademark Office (USPTO).

 Filing an application does not automatically mean your trademark will be approved.
 There are rules to follow and a required application fee, but at the end of the process you will hold the exclusive rights to the name and branding of your business or product.
 The information below should help to guide you and your business through the trademark process.

-A name can be trademarked if it is for current or future use in commerce.
-If you are selling goods under the trademarked name, the name must be visible on the packaging of the goods, and used to refer to the goods.
-If you are marketing services, the mark must be displayed or otherwise used on the marketing and advertising materials for the services, and the services must be commercial services.
-You can file if you have already started using the name or mark in a commercial setting.
-You will need to list when you first started using the name or mark in commerce.
-If you are planning to use the mark in the future, you must document this.
+Brands can be trademarked for either current or future commercial use.
+If you plan on selling products under the trademarked brand, the name must be displayed on the product's packaging.
+If your brand offers services, the trademark must be displayed on marketing and advertising materials.
+If you have already started using the name or mark in a commercial setting, you will have to specify the data when you first began using it.
+If you plan on using the name or mark in the future, you must note this on the application.

 It's important to understand whether your brand is eligible for a trademark before filing.
 The trademark and patent process is time-consuming and costs money, so you don't want to waste effort trying to trademark an ineligible idea.
 Be sure to read the rules and understand whether your application is valid.